-The most important aspect of APIs is that they bring in standardization of interfaces in development process.
+The most important aspect of APIs is that they bring in standardization of interfaces in the development process.
 Developers get to work on structured and standardized APIs that are bound not to change their underlying behavior, irrespective of the technology or components used underneath.
-APIs also take care of hiding the complexity of underlying implementation, bring in modularity and separation of concerns, which lets independent decoupled services to be implemented and tested.
+APIs also take care of hiding the complexity of underlying implementation, bringing in modularity and separation of concerns, which lets independent decoupled services be implemented and tested.

 |Consider this example - an app developer can write millions of lines of code spending a fortune to create applications with mapping capability.
-Or, he can import these capabilities from Google maps API, saving money and time and enjoy faster time to market.
+Or, he can import these capabilities from Google maps API, saving money and time and enjoying a faster time to market.
 At the same time, Google enjoys branding benefits as well as earns revenue from millions of developers using its public API.|

 It is a term that describes the way APIs can positively affect an organization's profitability.
 In some organizations like Salesforce.com, APIs contribute to more than 50% of total revenue.
 There was a time when only software professionals knew about APIs.
-Today, C-level executives are aware of the financial impact that APIs can have, and companies are generating revenue by exposing APIs as business building blocks for third party applications.
+Today, C-level executives are aware of the financial impact that APIs can have, and companies are generating revenue by exposing APIs as business building blocks for third-party applications.
 This awareness is a result of the following trends highlighting the API economy:

 Forrester predicts that, by 2020, companies will invest around $3 billion in API management.

 This indicates the importance showered on API management.
 It highlights a very important fact that at the core of companies’ transformation strategy lies the user experience, and APIs play the meatier role of ensuring that these experiences are consistent among all the different channels of the company.
-The reason why APIs get the lion’s share of attention is because it enables quick deployment of apps in a repeatable way, leading to faster pace of delivery.
+The reason why APIs get the lion’s share of attention is that it enables quick deployment of apps in a repeatable way, leading to a faster pace of delivery.
 Additionally, APIs can reduce the cost of change and help enterprises achieve operational efficiencies.

 APIs have made integration so simple that it is no longer an obstacle or a burden to venture into new business models in partnership with others.
-The simpler integration enables to create business models based on third-party APIs.
+The simpler integration enables to the creation of business models based on third-party APIs.
 By using 3rd party APIs for all subsidiary services like user management, logging, dashboard, deployment, etc., IT developers can focus on adding new value propositions to the existing application related to the core offering of the enterprise.
 The focus of development is purely on the implementation of business logic and not on spending time implementing the skeletal structure of the app.

-Apps developed using API-driven development approach tend to be modular in nature, with every module representing a service (third-party or own).
-The main application itself seems to be a collection of these loosely coupled services or microapps.
+Apps developed using an API-driven development approach tend to be modular in nature, with every module representing a service (third-party or own).
+The main application itself seems to be a collection of these loosely coupled services or micro-apps.
 This app architecture is called microservices.
 This approach suits today’s enterprises having distributed hybrid cloud and multi-cloud IT infrastructures, but it is not without some challenges.
 The popular one is how to make all these loosely coupled services work together.

 In many cases, jumping into the API ship without a proper strategy can be counter-productive.
 It may result in a mess, with redundancies, poor maintenance practices, and limited transparency.